-Quantity of Food / Food Groups 173 6400.173 - The quantity of food served for each individual shall meet minimum daily requirements as recommended by the United States Department of Agriculture, unless otherwise recommended in writing by a licensed physician.
-174 6400.174 - At least one meal each day shall contain at least one item from the dairy, protein, fruits and vegetables and grain food groups, unless otherwise recommended in writing by a licensed physician for individuals.
+Quantity of Food/Food Groups 173 6400.173 - The quantity of food served for each individual shall meet minimum daily requirements as recommended by the United States Department of Agriculture, unless otherwise recommended in writing by a licensed physician.

-Discussion: It is strongly recommended that providers exceed the recommendation of at least one meal each day containing at least one item from the dairy, protein, fruits and vegetables and grain food groups, unless otherwise recommended in writing by a licensed physician for individuals.

-Individuals should be encouraged to eat the healthiest possible food; see Risk Mitigation at 6400.32(e)
+174 6400.174 - At least one meal each day shall contain at least one item from the dairy, protein, fruits, and vegetables and grain food groups, unless otherwise recommended in writing by a licensed physician for individuals. containing at least strongly recommended that providers exceed the recommendation of at least one meal each day one item from the dairy, protein, fruits, and vegetables and grain food groups, unless otherwise writing by a licensed physician for individuals.
+Individuals should be encouraged to eat the healthiest possible food; see Risk Mitigation at 6400.32(e).
 Inspection Procedures: Licensing staff will review the home's meal planning to ensure that food is as healthy as possible in accordance with the individual's choice.
 Primary Benefit: Ensures good nutrition while protecting self-direction, choice, and control.
 Serving of Meals 175 6400.175 - Meals shall be served at tables seating 12 or fewer people with additional portions available, unless prohibited by individual needs.

-Discussion: Self-explanatory; it is highly unlikely that this regulation will ever be violated given the size and capacity of most homes.
+Discussion: Self- most homes. explanatory; it is highly unlikely that this regulation will ever be violated given the size and capacity of